 Congratulations on your engagement!
 Not to seem unromantic, but is that sparkle on your finger insured yet?
 You’re probably not even thinking about engagement ring insurance right now, but it’s a good idea.
-How would you feel if you flushed it, chipped it, scratched it, smashed it, lost it, or had it stolen or eaten by the dog?
-It does happen.
 You can give yourself peace of mind, and protect your beloved’s financial investment, by choosing an insurance policy that works best for you.
 Thankfully, it may be easier and cheaper than you think.
 Here are the top 5 questions to ask yourself before or as you embark on the process of how to insure your engagement ring.

 Your location can also impact your annual insurance premium.
 So can your deductible.
 An insurance company may have a fixed deductible or let you choose from a $0 deductible up to a $25,000 deductible.
 As with other types of insurance coverage, the higher your deductible (the amount you’re willing to pay before the insurance provider does), the lower your annual cost.

-This is not the ring’s price.
-It’s a document that assigns a value to your ring and includes important product details—the ring description, type of metal, stone quality, and the diamond carat weight—not found in the sales receipt.
+This is not the ring’s price, but rather a document that assigns a value to your ring and includes important product details—the ring description, type of metal, stone quality, and the diamond carat weight—not found in the sales receipt.
 Some insurance companies may require an appraisal, while others may require one for a ring worth more than $5,000.
 (If an appraisal is not required, the sales receipt will be.)

 It’s important to get a good but fairly-accurate appraisal.
 If your ring’s value is overinflated, you’ll pay a lot more in annual insurance premiums.
 So how do you find an engagement ring appraiser?
 The jewelry store that sold the ring may have an on-site appraiser.